pbeukema/LabHacks/readme.md

 * [PyCortex](https://github.com/gallantlab/pycortex) provides excellent visualization of your statistical maps projected on the surface and dynamically generated in your browser.

+* Improve your understanding of anatomy with the web based user interface for exploring the human brain called [Cortical Explorer](http://corticalexplorer.com).

 ##  Analyzing Ephys data
 * Most ephys lab use in house analysis routines in (sometimes) relatively closed source and (oftentimes) expensive applications.
 Pavan Ramkumar @KordingLab has written an excellent open source [package](https://github.com/KordingLab/spykes) for spike data analysis and visualization in Python.